rasmus4200/level-up-ios/basics/optionals/mechanics.md

 let roomCount = john.residence?.numberOfRooms // This is an Optional
 ```

-So beware that when you are accessing _Optional_ s as part of an Optional Chain, the value you get back will be of type _Int?_ and not _Int_ as you might expect.
+So beware that when you are accessing Optionals as part of an Optional Chain, the value you get back will be of type _Int?_ and not _Int_ as you might expect.

 ### Mechanics

-Know that there are several different ways _Optional_ s can be represented.
+Know that there are several different ways Optionals can be represented.

 ```swift
 let shortForm: Int? = Int("42")